About The Health Pattern

 And yet, she did not feel well.

-I began to hear this story over and over again from women in their late 30s and 40s — during the years leading up to menopause.
+I began to hear this story over and over again — from women in their late thirties and forties, in the years leading up to menopause.

 That was when I realised: this was not a collection of random symptoms.